fsquillace/junest/README.md

 - Install packages without root privileges.
 - Isolated environment in which you can install packages without affecting a production system.
 - Access to a wide range of packages in particular for GNU/Linux systems that contain limited repositories (such as CentOS and RedHat).
-- Architectures available i686, x86\_64 and ARMv6
+- Available for x86\_64, i686 and ARMv6 architectures.

 Quickstart
 ----------